Scott Garden & Horticulture Award

 This documentation must be submitted to the Scott Arboretum by the specified deadline for the year, generally September 30.
 Electronic submissions are encouraged.

-The deadline to submit nomination materials for the 2025 medal and award is September 30, 2024.
+The deadline to submit nomination materials for the 2025 medal and award has past.
 If you have any questions, please contact Caitlin Anello at scott@swarthmore.edu or (610) 328-8017.

 Selection Process